COVID-19 testing: Functional assays

 Tollotest is a molecular test that detects the activity of a SARS-CoV2 protease, which is a biomarker for active infection.

 History

-In January 2020, scientists from China published the first genetic sequences of SARS-CoV-2 via the GISAID initiative, a program that had handled mostly genetic sequence data from animal-borne influenzas.
-Researchers around the world used that data to build molecular tests for the virus.
-Antigen- and antibody-based tests were developed later.
+In January 2020, scientists from China published the first genetic sequences of SARS-CoV-2 via virological.org, a "hub for prepublication data designed to assist with public health activities and research".

 Even once the first tests were created, the supply was limited.
 As a result, no countries had reliable data on the prevalence of the virus early in the pandemic.
 The WHO and other experts called for ramping up testing as the best way to slow the spread of the virus.
 Shortages of reagent and other testing supplies became a bottleneck for mass testing in the EU, the UK and the US.
 Early tests also encountered problems with reliability.

 Testing protocols

 Drive-through testing

 In drive-through testing, the person undergoing testing remains in a vehicle while a healthcare professional approaches the vehicle and obtains a sample, all while taking appropriate precautions such as wearing personal protective equipment (PPE).
 Drive-through centers helped South Korea accelerate its testing program.